 Find indoor fun everywhere

-While it still can be chilly for spring break in NJ, it doesn’t mean you have to stop the fun.
-Sharpen those skills at indoor mini-golf or strike up the day with bowling, which the whole family can enjoy.
+While it can still be chilly for spring break in NJ, that doesn’t mean you have to stop the fun.
+Sharpen those skills at indoor mini-golf, strike up the day with bowling, or lace up those rollerblades at a roller rink in NJ.
 Older kids with a need for speed can get their race on at an indoor go-kart track.
 And the entire family will love competing in a lively game of laser tag.

 Listen to nature at a waterfall

-New Jersey is known for many things, but did you know it is also full of waterfalls?
+New Jersey is known for many things, but did you know it is also known for its waterfalls?
 Some are easily seen from a roadside lookout, while others require a hike (check out what’s doable for your family before you go).
 When the temps break 60, pack a picnic and try an outdoor excursion at Paterson Great Falls, one of the most iconic in the state and rivals Niagara Falls.

 Downtown Somerville has the perfect balance of modern and vintage, and it’s a great spring break spot to visit.
 Photo Credit: @drnorton featured by @somerville.nj